Nationalism and Decolonization in Africa

 A Revolutionary Council was established, and Sheikh Abeid Amani Karume of the Afro-Shirazi Party became the first President of Zanzibar.

-CAUSES OF DECOLONIZATION THROUGH REVOLUTION IN ZANZIBAR
+FACTORS FOR DECOLONIZATION THROUGH REVOLUTION IN ZANZIBAR

-Political exploitation by the ruling elite denied majority of Zanzibaris the right to vote through restrictive franchise qualifications.
+The Arab government denied majority of Zanzibaris the right to vote through restrictive franchise qualifications.
 To qualify as a voter, one had to:

-• be able to speak, read, and write Kiswahili, Arabic, or English;
+- be able to speak, read, and write Kiswahili, Arabic, or English;

-• be a resident of Zanzibar and have lived in a particular constituency for at least one year;
+- be a resident of Zanzibar and have lived in a particular constituency for at least one year;

-• be a government employee for not less than five years or possess a certificate or medal for good performance; and
+- be a government employee for not less than five years or possess a certificate or medal for good performance; and

-• be above 25 years of age.
+- be above 25 years of age.

 As a result, most Zanzibaris continued to suffer exploitation, oppression, and political marginalisation on their own land.